ClearbridgeMobile/full-stack-coding-challenge/README.md

 ### 5. Is editing and creating of companies part of same component or different?

 Editing and creating of companies have the same UI so it seems reasonable to use the same component.
-However, I decided to make them separate to reflect the route because in a user's mind they are different operations.
-Though, in future some of the code can be refactored
+However, I decided to make them separate to reflect the route since in a user's mind they are different operations.
+Though, in future some of the code can be refactored.

 ## Future Improvements